Put Your Soul on Your Hand and Walk: Production

 Unable to enter Gaza, the producers turned to Fatima Hassouna, a young photographer in the north of the territory, to document life under Israeli siege.
 In April 2024, director Sepideh Farsi had traveled to Cairo, where she filmed Palestinian refugees in the Egyptian capital.
 In Cairo, a man who had just left Gaza told her about Fatima Hassouna, a "young, brilliant and talented photographer".
 Farsi contacted Hassouna and after just two conversations with her, the idea arose to make a film from her point of view, about her life and that of the people trapped in the regularly bombarded coastal strip.
 The film is based on this almost year-long video exchange between the two women.

+The original title of the film comes from a description by Fatima, revealed in one of her video conversations with Sepideh, about the ever-present danger of observing that every second she went out in the Gaza streets, "you put your soul on your hands and walk."

 Release

-The film was selected to be screened in the ACID section at the 78th Cannes Film Festival, where it had its world premiere on 15 May 2025.
-It is set to be released in French theaters on 24 September 2025, distributed by New Story.
+The film was selected to be screened in the ACID section at the 78th Cannes Film Festival, where it premiered on 15 May 2025.
+It released in French theaters on 24 September 2025, distributed by New Story.

+The film had its UK premiere at the Edinburgh International Film Festival on 19 August 2025, and was theatrically released in the UK on 22 August 2025 by Dogwoof.
+Kino Lorber gave the film a limited theatrical release in the United States beginning at IFC Center in New York City on 5 November 2025.